15 Best Small Towns in Oregon

 Accommodation: Where to Stay in Silverton

-On the central Oregon Coast and the Siuslaw River, Florence is a small city with under 10,000 residents.
+Florence is a small city with under 10,000 residents on the central Oregon coast and the Siuslaw River,.
 A small-town vibe emanates from Florence, especially in the city's historic Old Town district.
-Next to the Siuslaw River Bridge, this charming section of town features shopping, places to stay, and some of the best seafood chowder on the coast.
+This charming section of town is next to the Siuslaw River Bridge and has shopping, places to stay, and some of the best seafood chowders on the coast.

 Another big appeal of Florence is its access to the ocean.
 Places like Heceta Head Lighthouse are within the city limits.
 The unique Sea Lions Cave is another popular coastal attraction nearby.